List of companions of the Liberation

-This is a List of the Companions of the Liberation, which consist of people, communities and military units that have been awarded the Ordre de la Libération.
+This is a list of the companions of the Liberation, which consist of people, communities and military units that have been awarded the Ordre de la Libération.

 1038 people, 5 cities, and 18 military units have been awarded Compagnons de la Libération.
 Amongst the 1038 Compagnons, 271 have been awarded posthumously, 60 were not French at the time they were awarded and six are women.
-The last surviving member of the order, Hubert Germain, died on the 12th of October 2021.
+The last surviving member of the order, Hubert Germain, died on 12 October 2021.